top of page

 Learner Profile

-The Journey School learner is a bright student with social and emotional delays, otherwise known as twice-exceptional.
+The Journey School learner is a bright student with social and emotional delays, otherwise known as twice-exceptional, or 2e.
 Many Journey students have been diagnosed with ADHD, Anxiety, Autism, or a learning disability.
 Some students have had traumatic experiences that interfere academically and socially.

 Leaner Profile